 When sellers set an asking price for their home I always imagine big dollar signs in their eyes.
 Most human beings suffer from wishful thinking and confirmation bias.
-But how should you price your home: high, low or right at market value?
+How should you price your home: high, low or right at market value?
+In other words, should you overprice or underprice, or price it right at market value?
 If sellers are underpricing they may hope to sell faster, or hope for a bidding war.
-Overpricing a home may allow you to get more for your house than what it’s really worth with luck that one buyer loves your home.
+Overpricing a home may allow you to get more for your house than it’s really worth with luck and hope that one buyer loves your home.
 Underpricing or overpricing your home can be a gamble.
 And the best thing you can do is come to terms with how much your house is really worth.

 If you are overpricing your home, a realtor may agree to this just so they can get the listing.
 I have heard numerous realtors tell me, “I took the listing but it is overpriced, but I figured I can get them down on price later.”
 The downside to overpricing your home is that you are wasting critical marketing time, which is the first 14-30 days on the market.
 A terrible scenario is having no offers early in the process and then your home becomes old news.
 Once your house is on the market past 30 days, buyers may figure out that either your house isn’t worth the asking price or there is something wrong with it.

 Read more about Finding a Realtor to List Your Home for Sale